sharedwonder/windows-terminal-context-menu/README.md

 | Supported multiple styles | No | Yes |
 | Sort menus in the order of settings | Yes | No |
 | Supported shortcut keys | Yes | No |

-## 5.Known problems

-- After you ran install.ps1, some icons may not display.
-Just run install.ps1 again.

 ---